Parks and Places for Everyone

 1401 Trinity St.

 You’ve never experienced an outdoor performing arts venue quite like this.
 Moody Amphitheater is a permanent, architecturally stunning icon in downtown Austin — and an opportunity for 5,000 strangers at a time to become soul mates through a singular shared experience.
 Flowing seamlessly into the natural fabric of Waterloo Park, this creative space is an open invitation for you to be inspired, enlightened, and astounded through music, dance, theater, and so much more.

 In Design | Construction Begins 2023

 4th St. to Lady Bird Lake

 At The Confluence, where the mouth of Waller Creek meets Lady Bird Lake, the creek is deeper and more ecologically diverse than anywhere else in the city.
 What better way for you to experience its abundant beauty than with a bird’s eye view?
 Three lightweight suspension bridges will drape across the newly restored delta landscape, creating stunning canopy walks with unrivaled vantage points, and vital new east-west connections.
 A stand of new bald cypress trees will create a sustainable habitat, welcoming visitors to a new creek-level trail and elevated boardwalk.

 2nd St. to 3rd St., between Sabine St. and I-35

 A historically important area with strong connections to East Austin communities, Palm Park will be revitalized as a major Waterloo Greenway entrance point and an exuberant gathering place.
-The redesigned park will host a variety of community programs, including cultural events, movie nights, open-air markets, and outdoor exhibitions.
+The redesigned park will include new amenities focused on family gatherings and play spaces.
+The design will include playscapes, shade structures, picnic areas, and splash features.

 7th St. to 9th St.